inplayer-org/docs/docs/webhooks.md

 ## Securing Webhooks

-Once you start receiving Webhooks you will need to be sure that the requests you receive are sent only from InPlayer.
-Some popular methods include restriction per domain or IP address from where you receive the requests, but at InPlayer we insist that you use the InPlayer signature to validate the event.
+Once you start receiving webhooks, make sure the requests you have received come only from InPlayer.
+Some of the popular methods to confirm this include restriction per domain or the IP address from where you receive the requests, but at InPlayer, we insist that you use the **InPlayer signature** to validate the event.

-In order to use the signature for validation, first you will need to have generated API secret.
-You can do this at the InPlayer dashboard in the API settings section.
+In order to use the signature for validation, first you will need to have an **API secret** generated.
+To do so, navigate to the InPlayer’s Dashboard and choose the 'API Settings' section.

-Once you have generated secret, you can use it in your backend application to validate the complete event.
+Once the secret is generated, you can use it in your backend application to validate the event concerned.

 ## Validating Events

-Once your secret code is set up, InPlayer use it to generate a hash signature with each event.
-The hash signature is sent as a header with each request as X-InPlayer-Signature.
+After you have your secret code set up, InPlayer will use it for generating a **hash signature** for each event that is to be sent as a header along with every request as 'X-InPlayer-Signature'.

-When you recieve an event and you find the signature header, you should create a HASH using the same secret token and then compare your hash to InPlayer signature header value.
-If both have the same values you can take that as a validation prove that the event is sent from InPlayer.
+Once you receive an event and find the signature header, you should create a **HASH** using the same secret token and then compare your hash to the **InPlayer signature header value**.
+If both have the same values, you can take that as a validation prove that the event has been sent from InPlayer.

-Here is a PHP example of validating an event using signature comparison method.
+Here it is a PHP example of validating an event while using the signature comparison method:

 ```php
 $entityBody = file_get_contents(‘php://input’);